robbtraister/fusion/documentation/recipes/fetching-content.md

 All we had to do to get pagination working was:

 - add a `page` property to our state object and initialize it to `1`
-- include the `page` property in the `key` object sent to `getContent`; since our `movie-db` content source knows how to handle this param, it should "just work"
+- include the `page` property in the `key` object sent to `getContent`; since our `movie-search` content source knows how to handle this param, it should "just work"
 - increment the `page` in the component's state whenever we fetch, so next time we'll fetch the following page
 - Add a button at the bottom of the component that allows us to call the `fetch` method, which should get the next page of results, display the new results, and increment the page all at once.